In This Article

 - It also does not work well for a small kitchen

 The work triangle in your modular kitchens, also called the golden triangle, was developed in the early 20th century.
-This concept states that the three primary work areas of the kitchen — the cooktop, sink and the refrigerator — should form a triangle.
+This concept states that the three primary work areas of the kitchen—the cooktop, the sink and the refrigerator—should form a triangle.

 - Firstly, the distance between any two of the three points of the triangle should ideally be between 4 ft. and 9 ft.